crosscompute/crosscompute-policies/privacy.md

 Similarly, projects on CrossCompute may include publicly available Personal Information collected as part of the collaborative process.
 In the event that a CrossCompute project contains publicly available Personal Information that does not belong to CrossCompute users, we will only use that Personal Information for the limited purpose for which it was collected, and we will secure that Personal Information as we would secure any User Personal Information.
 If you have a complaint about any Personal Information on CrossCompute, please see our section on resolving complaints.

-## Our use of cookies and tracking
+## Our Use of Cookies and Tracking

 ### Cookies